OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/nft/fp.md

 ---
 title: fp
-description: This content provides a comprehensive guide on utilizing the 'fp' command in retrieving the floor price of a specific NFT collection.
+description: "This content provides a comprehensive guide on utilizing the 'fp' command" in retrieving the floor price of a specific NFT collection.
 Examples of collections include Bored Ape Yacht Club, CryptoPunks, and Cool Cats.
 keywords: